Luciferino90/kafka-reactor-scs/ReadME.md

 Launch with profiles:
 -version,number

-number is needed to understand which project send/read in parallel run (accepted from 1 to 5) version must be `reactor` for Project Reactor library or `spring` for SCS.
+Number is needed to understand which project send/read in parallel run (accepted from 1 to 5) Version must be `reactor` for Project Reactor library or `spring` for SCS.

+CommonLib contain Reactor Kafka COnfiguration module, Spring JPA Configuration and some common dtos.

 TBD